actions/delete-package-versions/README.md

   ### Delete all except y latest versions of a package

-  To delete all except y latest versions of a package hosted in the same repo as the workflow the __package-name__ and __min-versions-to-keep__ inputs are required.
+  To delete all except y latest versions of a package hosted, the __package-name__ and __min-versions-to-keep__ inputs are required.

   __Example__

-  Delete all except latest 2 versions of a package hosted in the same repo as the workflow
+  Delete all except latest 2 versions of a package hosted

   ```yaml
   - uses: actions/delete-package-versions@v3